Flowdalic/xeps/draft-schmaus-sasl-ht/draft-schmaus-sasl-ht.md

 This section describes compliance with SASL mechanism requirements specified in Section 5 of [@!RFC4422].

 1. "HT-SHA-256-ENDP", "HT-SHA-256-UNIQ", "HT-SHA-3-512-ENDP" and "HT-SHA-3-512-UNIQ".
 2. Definition of server-challenges and client-responses:
      a)  HT is a client-first mechanism.
      b)  HT does not send additional data with success.
 3. HT is capable of transferring authorization identities from the client to the server.
 (TODO)
 4. HT does not offer any security layers (HT offers channel binding instead).
-5. HT has a hash protecting the authorization identity.
-(TODO)
+5. HT does not protect the authorization identity.

 #  Security Considerations